Is the U.S. economy nearing a recession?

 In short, it's a sign of economic pessimism.
 Inverted curves are, in fact, remarkably reliable harbingers of recessions: They have occurred before each of the past five downturns.

-The inversion sent stocks plunging Wednesday, with the Dow Jones tumbling 800 points, or 3%.
+The inversion sent stocks plunging Wednesday, with the Dow Jones tumbling 800 points, or 3 percent.
 Still, an inversion says little about timing of a forthcoming recession.
 On average, an inversion occurs roughly two years before a downturn.

 SO ARE WE NEARING A RECESSION?

 Many economists worry that recession odds are rising.
-Julia Coronado, chief economist at MacroPolicy Perspectives, sees a 40% probability of a downturn within the next 12 months, up from 30% last month.
+Julia Coronado, chief economist at MacroPolicy Perspectives, sees a 40 percent probability of a downturn within the next 12 months, up from 30 percent last month.

 Those concerns stem in part from the U.S.-China trade war, which appears to have discouraged many businesses from expanding and investing in new buildings and equipment.
 It is also harming Germany's export-led economy, which shrank in the second quarter.
 A chaotic British exit from the European Union looms this fall.
 Japan and South Korea are also engaged in a trade fight.

-And the Trump administration has essentially acknowledged that its planned 10% tariffs on $300 billion of mostly consumer goods from China would hurt U.S. shoppers.
+And the Trump administration has essentially acknowledged that its planned 10 percent tariffs on $300 billion of mostly consumer goods from China would hurt U.S. shoppers.
 That's because many retailers would raise prices to account for the higher tariffs on Chinese imports they would have to pay.

 On Tuesday, Trump said he would delay, from Sept.
 1 to Dec.
 15, the tax on more than half those imports to avoid raising prices for holiday shoppers.